Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 The image should be displayed on the three external displays in `Duplicate` and `Extend` modes.

-## UTC008.001 USB Type-C docking station detection after coldboot (Ubuntu)
+## TMD008.001 USB Type-C docking station detection after coldboot with ME disabled(Ubuntu)

 **Test description**